huggingface/dataset-viewer/services/worker/README.md

 Set environment variables to configure the following aspects:

 - `ASSETS_DIRECTORY`: directory where the asset files are stored.
-Defaults to empty, in which case the assets are located in the `datasets_preview_backend_assets` subdirectory inside the OS default cache directory.
+Defaults to empty, in which case the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
 - `DATASETS_BLOCKLIST`: comma-separated list of datasets that will never be processed.
 It's used to preventively block the biggest datasets, that we don't know how to manage properly in our infrastructure.
 An example: `DATASETS_BLOCKLIST="Alvenir/nst-da-16khz,bigscience/P3,clips/mqa"` (use [`\`](https://stackoverflow.com/a/3871336/7351594) to have one dataset per line if it makes the list more readable).
 Defaults to empty.
 - `DATASETS_REVISION`: git reference for the canonical datasets on https://github.com/huggingface/datasets.
 Defaults to `master`.
 - `HF_TOKEN`: App Access Token (ask moonlanding administrators to get one, only the `read` role is required), to access the gated datasets.
 Defaults to empty.